Jonny Stewart: Raith Rovers (loan)

 On 2 March 2012, Stewart joined Scottish First Division side Raith Rovers on loan until the end of the season.

 After Hearts

 Stewart signed for Brechin City after his release from Hearts in the summer of 2012 then moved to East Fife the following season.
 He joined Junior side Bonnyrigg Rose Athletic in the summer of 2014.
+Stewart moved to Tranent in 2024 and was announced as player/manager on 3 September.